smartgridadsc/EPIC_Attack_Datasets/README.md

 # EPIC_Attack_Datasets
 This repository contains MiTM scripts for attacking generator synchronization and reverse power prevention operations in EPIC [1].
+The datasets from the attack experiments are in the respective EPICA_Dataset and EPICB_Dataset folders.

 ## Dependencies
 Python libraries: